smit5490/sparkify-customer-retention/README.md

 ## Model Evaluation & Validation
-Four models were hyperparameter tuned via cross-validation on the train set and evaluated based on their average precision, F1-score, and AUROC on the test set:
+Four models were hyperparameter tuned via randomized grid search and 5-fold cross-validation on the training data.
+The models with the best hyperparameters were evaluated based on their average precision, F1-score, and AUROC on the test set:

 **PySpark Models:**
 * Logistic Regression